Being part of a couple is a constant work in progress. You grow together, learn from each other, cherish and care for something beyond yourselves.

 Monitor your spouse’s diagnosis process closely.
 While the worst conditions are relatively quick to discover, some of them, like Vaginismus or Endometriosis can take months, even years, to obtain a diagnosis beyond all doubt.
 Help them keep track of their symptoms, and document symptoms as they progress or worsen.
 If welcomed, accompany them to their doctor’s appointments and take notes about the tests they have to take and what you can do contribute to alleviating their pain.

-Treatment for my Wife’s Painful Sex
+Treatment for My Wife’s Painful Sex

 Once your spouse has received a positive diagnosis, the treatment should be straightforward.
-Infections, hormonal imbalances, and certain inflammations will subside with medication.
+Infections, hormonal imbalances, and certain inflammations can subside with medication.
 Allergies and irritations will clear as soon as you are rid of the irritant or allergenic substance.
 Even some of the more delicate situations, like cysts or ectopic pregnancies, will be remedied after surgery and a recovery process detailed by your doctor.

 However, there are a few situations that will require a broader approach.
 Endometriosis, for example, is a long-term condition that will probably accompany your spouse through their fertile years, worsening during their periods.
 Traditional treatments include hormonal therapy and non-steroidal anti-inflammatory drugs.
 Some recent discoveries about the relationship of Endometriosis and the endocannabinoid system hint towards CBD as a possible aid - more research is needed on this topic.